Rutgers takes on UNLV - WTOP News

 Las Vegas; Thursday, 4:30 p.m.
 EST

 The Scarlet Knights are 4-3 in non-conference play.
-Rutgers averages 11.1 turnovers per game and is 2-1 when it wins the turnover battle.
+Rutgers is ninth in the Big Ten at limiting opponent scoring, allowing 68.0 points while holding opponents to 41.2% shooting.

-The Rebels are 3-4 in non-conference play.
+The Rebels have a 3-4 record in non-conference play.
 UNLV is 2-3 when it turns the ball over less than its opponents and averages 12.6 turnovers per game.

-Rutgers’ average of 7.0 made 3-pointers per game is 1.9 fewer made shots on average than the 8.9 per game UNLV allows.
-UNLV has shot at a 46.6% rate from the field this season, 5.4 percentage points above the 41.2% shooting opponents of Rutgers have averaged.
+Rutgers scores 70.6 points per game, 16.4 fewer points than the 87.0 UNLV allows.
+UNLV has shot at a 46.6% clip from the field this season, 5.4 percentage points higher than the 41.2% shooting opponents of Rutgers have averaged.

-TOP PERFORMERS: Dylan Grant is shooting 52.9% and averaging 15.4 points for the Scarlet Knights.
-Tariq Francis is averaging 1.7 made 3-pointers.
+TOP PERFORMERS: Tariq Francis is shooting 33.3% from beyond the arc with 1.7 made 3-pointers per game for the Scarlet Knights, while averaging 13.3 points.
+Dylan Grant is shooting 52.9% and averaging 15.4 points.

-Dra Gibbs-Lawhorn is averaging 17.6 points for the Rebels.
-Kimani Hamilton is averaging 13.4 points.
+Issac Williamson is shooting 38.7% from beyond the arc with 2.4 made 3-pointers per game for the Rebels, while averaging 15.6 points.
+Dra Gibbs-Lawhorn is averaging 17.6 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.